GomuSkelly/MozAIk/README.md

 The MozAIk intro video used the prompt "160bpm trap heaven church dubstep jungle".
 This generates audio that mostly has either 80/160 bpm although there are also generations that have other random bpm.

 In Mixxx, right click on the generated audio under "Tracks", and select "Analyse".
-Select all files generated with the above example prompt that have 80/160 bpm, and copy them to "Auto DJ".
+Select all files generated with the above example prompt *that have 80/160 bpm*, and copy them to "Auto DJ".
 The Auto DJ fade mode should be set to "Full Intro + Outro" with the transition duration set to 23.
 Shift+F12 enables Auto DJ.

 For the initial release, a limited amount of custom nodes were used to ensure the core of MozAIk's audio system can be set up without many complications for beginners.